1Deekshitha/1Deekshitha/README.md

 ## 💼 Experience

 - 🛰 **URSC – ISRO (Feb–Mar 2025)**
-  Developed an internal tool for procedure documentation using HTML, CSS, JS, MySQL, and jsPDF.
+  Developed an internal tool for procedure documentation.

 - 🤖 **AICTE Internship (Dec 2024 – Jan 2025)**
   Built a CNN model for image classification with TensorFlow and Google Colab.